Dáil Éireann - Volume 555 - 17 October, 2002

 Minister for Justice, Equality and Law Reform (Mr. McDowell) Michael McDowell

 Dáil Éireann 555 Written Answers.
-Crime Levels.
+Tribunals of Inquiry.